manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/index.md

 and [pull
 requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 GitHub also acts as a central landing page for PAN-NZ, where updates, draft guidance, and related materials can be easily published and shared.

-While this is not a full-featured data catalogue, it provides a lightweight and scalable way to coordinate feedback and track progress.
-It also allows us to manage contributions efficiently within current resource constraints.
+While this is not a full-featured data catalogue, it provides a lightweight and scalable way to share information, coordinate feedback and track progress.

 For details on how to contribute or provide feedback, please see the [Contribute / Contact]({{ site.baseurl }}/contributing/index.html) page.